IRIS-NITK/IRIS-RoR-Bootcamp-2021/week4/README.md

 - The Book model must have a ```citation_info``` instance method that cites the 'title', 'authors', and 'info' of the book in a sentence
 - The Publication model must have an ```all_books``` method that lists all the books that share a particular publication

-To solve the above tasks, follow these steps below:
+To complete this task, you can follow these steps:
 1. Design the schema for above scenario.
 2. Identify associations between different tables.
 3. Write migrations.